Tinkerforge/doc/en/source/Software/IPConnection_Ruby.rst

 .. rb:function:: IPConnection#wait() -> nil

- holds the current thread until :rb:func:`#unwait <IPConnection#unwait>` is called.
+ Stops the current thread until :rb:func:`#unwait <IPConnection#unwait>` is called.

  This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.

- Wait and unwait act in the same way as require and release of a semaphore.
+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. rb:function:: IPConnection#unwait() -> nil

- Unwaits the thread previously set to hold by :rb:func:`#wait <IPConnection#wait>`
+ Unwaits the thread previously stopped by :rb:func:`#wait <IPConnection#wait>`

- Wait and unwait act in the same way as require and release of a semaphore.
+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. rb:function:: IPConnection#enumerate() -> nil